(The first chapter of Akayama DanJay.)

 “Oran dora,” Dan whispered.
 He wasn’t quite sure if he was supposed to say it or not.
 He had no idea what it meant, and was a little afraid to ask.

 “I’ve got another fledgling for you, Green.
 He speaks English, not Sheridanian, but I’m sure you can show him the birds and the bugs.”
 Virgil Blue poked Dan’s back with his cane.
 “I need Danny ready for the end of the eternity.”
 Dan had never heard of an eternity ending, but it sounded like Judgement Day or Armageddon.
-What would it mean to be ready?
+What would it mean for him to be ready?
 Nude and bald?

 Virgil Green approached to look him over, so Dan awkwardly showed him the orange tail-feathers he’d collected.
 “If you need him soon, Blue, maybe he should skip my island and just climb yours.”